hortonworks-spark/spark-llap/README.md

 - spark\_thrift\_cmd\_opts= --jars /path/to/spark-llap-assembly.jar

-### Using spark-llap with Spark ThriftServer:
+### Using spark-llap with Apache Spark&trade; ThriftServer:
-If using Spark ThriftServer from HDP and the above configuration changes are made, the Spark ThriftServer should be using the LlapContext in place of HiveContext any SparkSQL queries should automatically be using spark-llap.
+If using Apache Spark&trade; ThriftServer from HDP&trade; and the above configuration changes are made, the Apache Spark&trade; ThriftServer should be using the LlapContext in place of HiveContext any SparkSQL queries should automatically be using spark-llap.

 ### Using spark-llap with spark-shell: